Skip to main content

 (int, slice) parse_var_addr(slice s) asm "REWRITEVARADDR";

-A variant of parse_std_addr that returns the (rewritten) address as a slice s, even if it is not exactly 256 bit long (represented by msg_addr_var).
+A modified version of parse_std_addr that returns the modified address as slice s, even if its length is not exactly 256 bits, as in msg_addr_var.

 Debug primitives

-Debug primitives can be used for inspecting state of various variables while running tests or console scripts.
+Debug primitives help inspect the state of various variables while running tests or executing console scripts.

 ~dump